Bigg Boss 12 Day 3 Highlights: 3 Jodis & 2 Singles Nominated; Urvashi & Kriti Get Into An Argument!

 - Bigg Boss 12: Why Dipika Kakar Entered The Show Without Husband Shoaib Ibrahim?
 The Couple Reveal!

-On Day 3 in the Bigg Boss 12 house, Sreesanth, who wanted to leave the house, resolve issue with Somi Khan.
+On Day 3 in the Bigg Boss 12 house, Sreesanth, who wanted to leave the house, resolves the issue with Somi Khan.
 Both of them apologise to each other.
-But the sisters get into fight with other contestants as well!
-Bigg Boss announces nomination task and three jodis & two singles get nominated.
+But the sisters get into a fight with the other contestants as well!
+Bigg Boss announces the nomination task and three jodis & two singles get nominated.
 The task affects the relationship between the contestants.
-The nominated contestants get upset with the reason they the other contestants nominated them and they are seen discussing he nomination.
+The nominated contestants get upset with the reason the other contestants nominated them for and they are seen discussing the nomination.
 Well, this is obvious every season!

 Housemates Calm Sreesanth